SylvieWillow/TalesOfTheStars/content/Places/Saltmarsh/Saltmarsh Shops/The Empty Gnat.md

-Tavern in [[Saltmarsh]].
+Tavern in [[Places/Saltmarsh/Saltmarsh]].
 Kind of mid tbh, very run down and dilapidated.